 There are different parties involved in LC mechanism viz.
 LC applicant (on whose behalf LC is issued), LC issuing bank, the beneficiary of the LC, LC advising bank, LC confirming bank, LC negotiating bank, ‘LC paying bank’ or nominated bank, ‘LC reimbursing bank’.
-All the above parties refer to UCP for international commercial terms (INCOTERMS), like partial shipment, transhipment, the latest date of shipment, the expiry date of LC, means of conveyance or mode of transport, FOB value, CIF value etc.
+The international commercial terms (INCOTERMS) such as ‘partial shipment’ (multiple sets of B/Ls evidencing different voyages), the ‘latest date of shipment’ (date of shipment will apply only to the transport documents), the ‘expiry date of LC’ (the last date to submit the exported documents with bank for negotiation of documents), means of conveyance or mode of transport, FOB value, CIF value etc. All the above terms are interepreted in UCP.

 Click the below links to read related articles